-Get online reviews – Customer reviews are critical to growth for businesses of all sizes in all industries.
+Online reviews are critical to growth for businesses of all sizes in all industries.
 Have a 5-star average rating?
-Good, but not good enough.
-Already collected hundreds of reviews?
+Cool, but from how many reviews?
+How recent are they?
+Maybe you’ve already collected hundreds of reviews.
 Awesome, but again, not good enough.
-It doesn’t matter how high your ratings are, or how many customer reviews you have.
+It doesn’t matter how many customer reviews you have.
 You always need more.

 Customers want social proof that a business is credible and trustworthy, so online customer reviews are their most valued information source.
 Reviews come into the picture at all stages of the buyer journey, from the initial general research stage to the final toe-to-toe comparison stage.
 According to a Pew Research study, 62% of adults ages 18 to 49 use their phones to look up reviews while in-store, and about 50% of them always or almost always consult reviews before making a first-time purchase.

 If you don’t have any reviews, you might as well not exist.
+Hence, you must try to get online reviews.
 Most businesses have a grasp on the basics: 1 star=bad, 5 stars=good, no reviews=bad, lots of reviews=good.
 While in general this is true, there’s a lot more to take into consideration when evaluating your online reputation.
 Customers value ratings, but ratings based on certain criteria.
 The same goes for search engines: review signals make up 10% of Google’s mysterious 200+ search ranking factors (Moz).

 Some of these review signals are: